kazaamjt/BlogContent/basics/part_3.md

-# Part 3: The Great Migration
+# Basics Part 3: The Great Migration

 In part 3 of this series, we're going to be migrating our Virtual Machines from our own desktop, to the target host.